ilanman/Rpres_ML_2/index.md

 ----

 ## Logistic Regression
-# Concepts
+# Maximum Likelihood Estimation
 <space>

-- Data is I.I.D.
-  - $Y_{i}$'s assume to come from family of exponential distributions
-- Uses MLE to determine parameters - Not OLS
 - OLS: Minimize the SSE
 - MLE: Maximize the (log) likelihood function
   - "Given the data, what is the most likely model?"
 - MLE satisfies lots of nice properties (unbiased, consistent)
 - Used for many types of non-linear regression models
 - Does not require transformation of $Y$'s to be Normal
 - Does not require constant variance

 ----